 We’ve all been there.
 You have your eyes on a pair of sunglasses online.
 The store tells you there are only 3 pairs left.
-You are also presented with some shoes that would go well with the pair of sunnys – 50 pairs of those shoes have already been sold.
+You are also presented with some shoes that would go well with the pair of sunnies – 50 pairs of those shoes have already been sold.
+This is where FOMO kicks in.

 These ‘live’ cues are often not live but a create scarcity by telling shoppers there are only a few items left.
 New research from Monash University has now proven that real-time cues can lead up to 34% lift in sales!
 The paper, ‘See How Much We’ve Sold Already!
 Effects Of Displaying Sales and Stock Level Information on Consumers’ Online Product Choices’ analysis popular online retailers such as Ebay and Ozsales and the psychological sale techniques they are using.